73725f78/ntl_lib_cmake/README.md

 QUICK START GUIDE FOR UNIX
 ---------------------------------

-For integrate this library in other CMake projects you can use this in your CMakeLists.txt file:
+For integrate this library in other CMake projects you can use this in your CMakeLists.txt file (tested on REHL):

 ```
   include(FetchContent)